baptiste-meynet/baptiste-meynet/README.md

 Seeing these challenges made me interested in data analytics, data visualization, and AI-powered automation.
 I realized that these tools could make marketing more effective and improve how media agencies work.

 ### 🚀 My Next Step
-Now, I’m working on mastering data analytics and automation, building on my technical background.
-In the near future, my goal is to step into a role where I can help businesses make data-driven decisions and grow through automation.
+I’m currently focused on mastering data analytics and automation, building on my technical background.
+In the near future, my goal is to step into a role where I can help businesses drive growth through data-driven decision-making and automation.

 # 💻 Tech Stack
 ![Postgres](https://img.shields.io/badge/postgres-%23316192.svg?style=for-the-badge&logo=postgresql&logoColor=white)